 The current Teradaya imitated “Genuine Teradaya” and was built in the 1950s.

-In addition, the “monument” written as “the historic relics Teradaya”, which proving Teradaya having been built a long time ago in this garden, is built.
+The “monument,” written as “the historic relics Teradaya,” which proves Teradaya was built a long time ago in this garden, is built.

 Information(Access, Price/Charge, Tel, Address, Official site, etc.)